etwk/blog/content/lists/books.md

 - [ ] Conversations With God (Neale Donald Walsch)

 ## Technology
+- [ ] The Network State: How To Start a New Country #bumingbai
+- [ ] Glow Kids: How Screen Addiction Is Hijacking Our Kids-and How to Break the Trance #must
+- [ ] The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power
+- [ ] Algorithms of Oppression: How Search Engines Reinforce Racism
+- [ ] Ten Arguments for Deleting Your Social Media Accounts Right Now

 ### Thinking
 - [ ] Thinking, Fast and Slow #must
 ### Human
 - [ ] Descartes' Error: Emotion, Reason and the Human Brain
+- [ ] Re-Engineering Humanity
 ### IT
 - [ ] Proof of Stake: The Making of Ethereum and the Philosophy of Blockchains
 - [ ] The Coming Wave: Technology, Power, and the Twenty-first Century's Greatest Dilemma #must